 Under the Default Clause, the government will seek the common law recovery of putting itself in a position had the delay not occurred.
 The best approach for any construction contractor would be to assess the delay to see if it was excusable or not.

-How to calculate liquidated damages in construction: If the government wins at the litigation stage by showing that there is truly an enforceable liquidate damages provision, it can calculate damages by multiplying the per diem rate by the number of days that the construction project was delayed.
+How to calculate liquidated damages in construction: If the government wins at the litigation stage by showing that there is truly an enforceable liquidated damages provision, it can calculate damages by multiplying the per diem rate by the number of days that the construction project was delayed.

 Most government construction contracts state that the government can recover liquidated damages until the scope of work is completed.